ElyasMo/Thesis_HC_CS/README.md

 The aim of this study is to find new genes and drugs which directly or indirectly play a role in Heparan sulfate and Chondroitin sulfate expansion at the surface of cancer cells

 ## Parsing the data
-[Slinky R package](http://bioconductor.org/packages/slinky) was used to retreive the level three of LINCS L1000 gene expression data. highest dose (10µm) and time points (24h) were considered.
+[Slinky R package](http://bioconductor.org/packages/slinky) was used to retreive the level three of LINCS L1000 gene expression data.
+Highest dose (10µm) and time points (24h) were considered.

 ```R
 library(slinky)